 Where do you get your protein?

-Many fear going vegetarian, plant-based, raw vegan, or fruitarian because they claim that the diet does not provide enough protein.
+Many fear going vegetarian, plant-based, raw vegan, or fruitarian because they claim the diet does not provide enough protein.
 Unfortunately, our society pushes protein heavily.
 Every snack bar, cereal, and cracker box markets how much protein is in it as if the higher the number, the healthier it is.
 Protein shakes and powders are a billion-dollar industry in the United States.
 Protein bars are a popular snack among the health-oriented.
 The average restaurant menu lets you “choose your protein”, implying that a complete meal includes a heavy source of protein such as animal meat, tofu, or fish.
-Even the United States Department of Agriculture (USDA), our trusty government, labels protein-rich foods as its own food category in their dietary recommendations and suggests that protein foods should take up a significant portion of our plate.
+Even the United States Department of Agriculture (USDA), our trustworthy government, labels protein-rich foods as a separate food category in its dietary recommendations and suggests protein foods take up a significant portion of our plate.
 Doctors and healthcare professionals warn of the inadequate protein intake of vegan diets, fearing patients will become fragile and malnourished.
-An unhealthy obsession with protein and the delusion that our bodies require a certain level in order to maintain stable health is what our society suffers from.
+An unhealthy obsession with protein and the delusion that our bodies require a certain level to maintain stable health is what our society suffers from.
 Suffering, physiologically, usually follows this as the obsession promotes an acidic and inflammatory medium for disease to grow in the body.
 Why is protein positioned at such a superior level over other macronutrients and micronutrients?

-Some may be scared to lessen their protein intake due to this societal pressure around them.
-Do not fear!
-The confusion of protein in the diet is more of an issue of fear and misinformation rather than fact.
-It’s time to let go of the protein obsession.
-I’ve done my best here to clear out any confusion and perhaps provide a new way of understanding protein, different types, and its role in the human body.
+Some may be scared to lessen their protein intake due to this societal pressure around them, but no fear is necessary.
+The confusion of protein in the diet is more of an issue of misinformation rather than fact.
+I’ve done my best here to clear out any confusion and perhaps provide a new way of understanding protein, its different types, and its role in the human body.

 Culture of Protein

 Most of us grew up learning that animal meat was healthy for us and that a plate without chicken, steak, fish, pork, or beef was a sub-par meal.
 Especially in Western culture, meat consumption is heavily ingrained.
-Most traditional American foods revolve around animal meat: barbequed ribs, hamburgers, hot dogs, biscuits and sausage gravy, etc. In my experience, even people that are interested in healthy living still consume meat at least a few times a week.
+Most traditional American foods revolve around animal meat: barbequed ribs, hamburgers, hot dogs, biscuits and sausage gravy, etc. Many people who are interested in healthy living still consume meat at least a few times a week.

 But it’s not just American cuisine that is heavy on protein, virtually all global food cuisines are heavy on protein.
 Even Indian cuisine, often touted as vegetarian-friendly, still includes meat and other protein-heavy foods like milk and egg in common dishes.
 In India, heart disease, stroke, and kidney disease are still top killers.
 In Africa, also a low-meat-eating country, stroke and ischaemic heart disease sit close by respiratory infections and diarrheal diseases on the list of top killers.
 In The China Study, author T. Colin Campbell describes the difference between diseases of poverty and diseases of affluence.
 Diseases of poverty include parasitic infections, tuberculosis, digestive and intestinal diseases, and more whereas those of affluence are coronary heart disease, diabetes, and cancer.
 In developed countries, diseases of affluence (lifestyle-related, over-nutrition) are more common.
 Diseases of poverty are due to poor sanitation, hygiene practices, and unsafe drinking water.
 So even in countries like India and Africa, where meat consumption is less, they still share similar diseases of affluence just like developed countries.
 It’s good that tuberculosis is not the number one killer in either country, but one can see that there is still a strong societal push on protein consumption just by looking at these lists.
 Most global cuisines and cultures include meat in their diet, some more some less.
 Many cultures also correlate eating meat to wealth and masculinity.

-While undeveloped countries still consume animal products in their diet, are they eating as much of it as those in developed countries are?
+While undeveloped countries still consume animal products in their diet, are they eating as much of it as those in developed countries do?
 It is unlikely.
 Of course, there is more to health than diet and one must think of the societal and environmental factors that come into play.
 No doubt, meat contains lots of calories and keeps you full for longer, a smart way to use resources if a family has very little.
-Throughout history, humans have needed to be creative to make the most out of their food via cooking, food storage methods like fermentation, freezing, etc. The types of food mattered, and so meat (when available), grains and starches, beans, and other high caloric and high protein foods were staples.
+Humans throughout history have needed to be creative to make the most out of their food via cooking and food storage methods like fermentation, freezing, etc. The types of food mattered, and so meat (when available), grains and starches, beans, and other high-calorie and high-protein foods were staples.

 Meals without animal meat are hard to imagine for most people.
-Our belief that we need to “keep up” on our protein intake is a result of, aside from generational and cultural passing of nutrition information, multiple misleading references that have been ingrained into our belief system of nutrition.
-Take a look at the Dietary Guidelines for Americans 2020-2025, a 100+ page resource updated every few years by the U.S. Department of Agriculture (USDA) and the Department of Health and Human Services (HHS) which provides direction for people on how to feed themselves properly (does this sound weird to you too?).
-There is much focus on material nutrition such as fats, carbohydrates, proteins, vitamins, and minerals, yet no mention of eating raw, seasonally, or organic foods.
-There is nothing mentioning the energetic properties of food, enzymes, phytonutrients, hydration, and long-term physiologic effects of their consumption.
-There is no information suggesting that high-protein diets are harmful to humans.
-There is only a hint that mentions cow’s milk being difficult on an infant’s kidneys, but what is also stated is that commercial infant formula regulated by the FDA is best for a newborn if human milk is not available.
-These are contradicting statements.
+Our belief that we need to “keep up” with our protein intake is a result of, aside from generational and cultural passing of nutrition information, multiple misleading references that have been ingrained into our belief system of nutrition.
+The Dietary Guidelines for Americans 2020-2025, a 100+ page resource updated every few years by the U.S. Department of Agriculture (USDA) and the Department of Health and Human Services (HHS), provides direction for people on how to eat for health.
+This is a modern sign of our disconnection from ourselves.
+There is much focus on material nutrition such as fats, carbohydrates, proteins, vitamins, and minerals, yet no mention of eating raw, seasonal, or organic foods.
+Nothing mentions the energetic properties of food, enzymes, phytonutrients, hydration, and long-term physiologic effects of their consumption.
+There is no information suggesting high-protein diets are harmful to humans, only that cow’s milk is difficult on an infant’s kidneys.
+It states that FDA-regulated commercial infant formula is the best alternative for a newborn if human milk is not available.
+This is untrue as there are other healthier options available such as human donor milk, coconut water, or raw milk from another mammal (goat milk).
+A non-breastfeeding mother reading this information will believe that commercial infant formula is the only choice for her baby.
 The top formula brands given to newborns in hospitals, Enfamil and Similac, are made with milk or milk products such as whey protein.
-So is this protein not hard on a newborn’s kidneys?
-There is no mention of human donor milk as an option.
-Since when did we become so disconnected from our innate nature that we need other people to tell us what is good for us (and our babies)?
+Unfortunately, this is the only breastmilk alternative available in most hospitals, and mothers are not provided information on other options.
+This is only a hint of the misinformation available to the public regarding protein, and we can certainly do better.

 What Is Protein?

 Amino acids in the human body are utilized for tissue building and repairing, while carbohydrates are used for energy.
 Carbohydrates, or simple sugars, are the major energy source for our bodily cells.
 Amino acids are the building blocks of all living cells, and therefore tissues, and the human body.
-One may think that because they are the building blocks, that we need a lot of them.
-The truth is that we don’t.
+One may falsely believe that because they are the building blocks, we must need a lot of them.
 Think of amino acids as “structure” and carbohydrates (primarily simple sugars) as “fuel”.
 AAs are the steel frame of a car, sugar is the gas that makes it move.
 Once you have the building blocks, it just takes maintenance, but energy is what’s continuously pumping through.
+Adding more steel to a car only makes it work harder to move, the fuel is where the power lies.

 Protein Deficiencies

 Vegans get their protein from all plant foods, as all plant foods contain protein.
-This means that every fruit, vegetable, grain, bean, seed, and nut contain protein, just in varying amounts.
+This means that every fruit, vegetable, grain, bean, seed, and nut contains protein, just in varying amounts.
 Grains, beans, seeds, and nuts contain more protein than fruits and vegetables.
 Fruit has the lowest amount of protein of all foods, and flesh (or meat), contains the most protein.
 Accidentally cut your flesh open and what you are seeing, structurally, is protein.
-There is no doubt that protein is essential to the structure of body cells and plays a big role in the hundreds of biochemical processes within them.
+Protein is undoubtedly essential to the structure of body cells and plays a big role in the hundreds of biochemical processes within them.
 However, one may be surprised to learn how some proteins are assimilated in the body versus others.
 They are not all created and assimilated equally.
 One may be surprised to learn how little protein humans need to not only survive but thrive.
 More protein does not equal more health.

 It is important to know that there is no such thing as a protein deficiency.
-If one has a deficiency in protein, they most likely have a deficiency in overall calories.
+In a truly protein-deficient case, they most likely have a deficiency in overall calories.
 In other words, they don’t eat enough to meet their bodily needs.
 Or, they may have a malabsorption issue due to a stagnant, backed-up lymphatic system primarily in the gastrointestinal tract.
 This means nutrients are unable to be absorbed by the cells.
 One that is malnourished will have low levels of protein (and serum albumin), but also low levels of other nutrients as well.
 It is extremely difficult for humans and animals to create a protein deficiency, and it is much easier to consume protein in excess.
 Especially in developed countries where the average diet consists of excess calories, it is rare to come by a true protein deficiency.
-Loss of hair, brittle nails, muscle loss, and poor skin condition may erupt with a true protein deficiency, but this can also occur with an overall calorie deficit (for an extended period of time).
-These symptoms are also seen when one is in a state of detoxification, either by cleaning up their diet drastically (going all organic, vegan, raw, etc.) or fasting, which in this case would be a symptom to understand and not fear, as this is a natural process that eventually fixes itself.
+Loss of hair, brittle nails, muscle loss, and poor skin condition may present with a true protein deficiency, but this can also occur with an overall calorie deficit (for an extended period).
+These symptoms are also seen when one is in a state of detoxification, either by cleaning up their diet drastically or fasting.
+In this case, a solid understanding of the body’s healing properties would be important to overcome these manifestations.

 Protein and Malnutrition

-Malnutrition can be present in people that fall under both underweight and overweight categories because both involve stagnant and obstructed lymphatic systems due to high protein diets.
-In the underweight, the issue of malabsorption is present.
-These people are excessively thin because their bodies are not absorbing any nutrient properly, not just protein.
+Malnutrition can be present in those falling under both underweight and overweight categories because both involve stagnant and obstructed lymphatic systems due to high-protein and high-fat diets.
+In the underweight category, the issue of malabsorption is present.
+These people are excessively thin because their bodies are not absorbing any nutrients properly, not only protein.
 Their bodies are usually lymphatically stagnant due to consuming high protein, mucus-forming foods (animal flesh, animal products, cooked grains, etc).
-In other words, the sewage system or eliminating system in their bodies is backed up, so the cells are full of waste and cannot take in much fuel.
+In other words, the sewage system or eliminating system in their bodies is backed up, so the cells are full of waste and cannot efficiently take in fuel.
 Most mucus-forming foods are high in protein, so this also harms the kidneys and therefore lessens their ability to efficiently filter out the body’s waste from the lymphatic system, causing more backup throughout the body and its organs.
 This results in more endocrine organ weakness and when the pancreas, thyroid, and adrenals are involved we see issues with digestion, absorption, and utilization of food and its nutrients.

 In the overweight category, there is an excess of overall calories and a high-protein diet, but poor nutrient utilization.
 According to Robert Morse ND, most of the time there is poor adrenal gland function.
 This condition is a result of overconsuming mucus-forming foods high in protein, fat, and complex sugars (grains, potatoes, etc) leading to weight gain yet poor nutrient metabolism and levels.
 Weak adrenals lead to low steroid production which leads to poor sugar metabolism and therefore increased sugar storage (glycogen) as fat.
 Of course, compromised kidney health, a stagnant lymphatic system, and poor thyroid function are often present as well, so we see malabsorption and poor metabolism.
 Poor metabolism is due to a weak, lymphatically stagnant thyroid (again, from high-protein, mucus-forming foods).
 Therefore the body has slow food metabolism and digestion overall, which leads to weight gain.

 Both the obese and excessively thin are malnourished, just in different ways.
 What determines whether one is obese or excessively thin depends on which organs are weak.
-As a side note, the emotional factors that lead to weight loss or weight gain should not be dismissed either.
-Bottom line, those overweight and excessively thin share the same physiological cause of stagnant lymphatic systems which the lifestyle cause is high-protein, mucus-forming food consumption.
+The emotional factors that lead to weight loss or weight gain should not be dismissed either.
+Bottom line, those overweight and excessively thin share the same physiological cause of stagnant lymphatic systems from an incorrect and often high protein diet.
 Low protein levels can occur in both scenarios.
 When digestion, absorption, and utilization are compromised, there is a risk for low levels of any nutrient in the blood that feeds cells, regardless of the diet’s nutritional composition.

 A truly clean and optimally functioning body can eat food, absorb its hydration, energy, and nutrients (including protein), bring the energy (sugar) into the cells to fuel them via blood, metabolize proteins efficiently via the liver, distribute proteins where needed, eliminate their metabolic waste products into the interstitial fluid collected by the lymphatic system, and this system smoothly moves the waste products to the kidneys and comes out as urine.
 A clean, optimally functioning body is achieved by avoiding high-protein foods that disrupt this homeostatic process.
 This creates efficient protein processing and usage which renders a lower protein requirement.
 When there are low protein or nutrient levels in the blood, the body’s cells are compromised in some way.
 Either the cells can’t let anything in, or they can’t let anything out.

 It is similar to the issue of anemia, where both meat-eaters and vegetarians in any weight category can be found with low levels of iron in their blood.
-Again, just like protein, no matter the weight of the individual or diet, there is a cellular issue with either the digestion, absorption, utilization or all phases of the iron.
+Again, just like protein, no matter the weight of the individual or diet, there is a cellular issue with either the digestion, absorption, utilization, or all phases of the iron.
 More iron does not equal more iron utilization.
 More grams of protein does not always equal optimal protein assimilation and utilization.
-Simply adding more protein by eating steaks, cooked beans, tofu, or fish would not help the problem and actually worsen it.
+Adding more protein by eating animal meat, cooked beans, tofu, or fish would not help the problem and worsen it.

-The topic of the nutritional density of foods and the nutrition-to-calorie ratio deserves its own discussion, the point is that it is very difficult to become deficient in protein and one would have to undernourish themself for an extended period to reach the point of true deficiency.
+The topic of the nutritional density of foods and the nutrition-to-calorie ratio deserves its own discussion, the point is that it is very difficult to become deficient in protein and one would have to undernourish oneself for an extended period to reach the point of true deficiency.
 Proteins are found in all fruits, vegetables, and other plant foods.
-Heck, even lettuce has protein.

 As long as you eat a variety of plant foods throughout the week and consume an adequate amount of calories for your body’s needs, you will get enough protein.
 Remember that some of the biggest animals in the world like elephants and giraffes are plant-eating animals.
 “Strong as an ox” rings differently knowing that oxen are herbivores.